This blog post kicks off a series where we’re going to examine a number of different mind/body/spirit healing techniques that work well with horses.

 Another thing that happens within families and also between animal and caregiver, is that your loved one’s healing journey involves your own healing.
 We all walk the path of healing together.
 My Andalusian mare, Zorra showed it to me like this:

-So let’s begin this series by looking at Emotional Freedom Technique (EFT) – also called Tapping.
+So let’s begin this series by looking at acupressure tapping therapies – like Emotional Freedom Technique (EFT).
 This is a therapy I know well as I am also a Certified Practitioner of EFT.
 After seeing a therapist regularly as part of my own healing journey, I began to understand how the technique worked.
 So then I started using it on myself between sessions, on my kids, my animals and then I realized, “I’m using EFT all the time!
 I might as well go get certified to ensure I’m maximizing the experience/possibilities for healing with this therapy.”
 So even though I’ve never practiced as an EFT therapist, I’ve used it extensively and I provide tap-along videos for my health readers, like this one.
+About a decade later, I developed my own version of acupressure tapping (based on what I found most effective, combined with a component that goes INTO the body) called Lazer Tapping.

-EFT works on the same premise as acupuncture.
+Tapping works on the same premise as acupuncture.
 It recognizes that each being’s body also has an energetic body, and the energy flows along meridian lines.
-Where acupuncture sticks needles into key points along these meridian lines, EFT simply taps on those points using fingertips.
+Where acupuncture sticks needles into key points along these meridian lines, EFT or Lazer Tapping simply taps on those points using fingertips.

 So rather than knowing where the acupuncture points are on each animal’s body and tapping right on the animal, you can just tap through the points on yourself.
 These are the tapping points we use: